-Medical DITI is a noninvasive diagnostic technique that allows the examiner to visualise and quantify changes in skin surface temperature.
-An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualized in color on a monitor.
+Medical Infrared Imaging is a noninvasive diagnostic technique that allows the examiner to visualise and quantify changes in skin surface temperature.
+An infrared scanning device is used to convert infrared radiation emitted from the skin surface into electrical impulses that are visualized on a monitor.
 This visual image graphically maps the body temperature and is referred to as a thermogram.
-The spectrum of colors indicate an increase or decrease in the amount of infrared radiation being emitted from the body surface.
 Since there is a high degree of thermal symmetry in the normal body, subtle abnormal temperature asymmetry's can be easily identified.

-Medical DITI has been used extensively in human medicine in the U.S.A., Europe and Asia for the past 20 years.
+Medical thermal imaging has been used extensively in human medicine in the U.S.A., Europe and Asia for the past 40 years.
 Until now, cumbersome equipment has hampered its diagnostic and economic viability.
 Current state-of-the-art PC-based infrared technology designed specifically for clinical application has changed all this.

 1. To define the extent of a lesion of which a diagnosis has previously been made;